JLuc/scribus-project-manager/README.md

 ## What is this repo

 This repo contains the scripts i use to create the quaterly Passerelle Eco magazine.
 This magazine is made of 8 to 20 parts with same page size, sharing lots of common styles, some parts being very differents.
+Of course, the scripts can be used for other projects having differents characteristics.

 ### Main tools